QUALITY GUARANTEE

 2. Why is it important to have Timothy Hay for your small pet?

-The rich fibre of Timothy Hay provides the roughage that helps reduce the danger of hairballs and other blockages.
+The rich fibre content of Timothy Hay provides the roughage that helps reduce the danger of hairballs and other blockages.
 It also helps maintain the length of their continuously growing teeth.

 3. What is the difference between different types of hays?